Craig Gottlieb: Media

 Craig Gottlieb has authored three books, including History's Jackpot: Investing in Antique Collectibles.
 The SS Totenkopf Ring: An Illustrated History from Munich to Nuremberg, and Gau Decorations in Hitler's Germany, on Nazi political decorations, was released in 2013.
 Gottlieb is also a contributor to the AOL Lifestyle website Mandatory.

 Gottlieb appeared on episodes of Auction Hunters, a reality show on the SpikeTV cable network in the United States, as an expert in military antiques and collectible weapons.

 In 2012, Gottlieb first appeared on the History reality TV show Pawn Stars, in the episode "Family Feud," which first aired May 28, 2012.
 He has since appeared on more than 25 episodes, and became a regular on the series.

 On March 25, 2014, National Geographic announced Nazi War Diggers, a documentary series set in Eastern Europe, featuring Gottlieb as one of four principal cast members.
 The show was pulled indefinitely on March 31, 2014, as a result of criticism by archaeologists, who stated objection to the practice of amateurs unearthing war graves on Europe's eastern front, which they viewed as disrespectful.
-In August 2015, the show debuted on Discovery Channel in Poland.
-The show is scheduled to air on Channel 5 in the United Kingdom in January 2016.
+In August 2015, the show debuted on Discovery Channel in Poland. and in the United Kingdom on Channel 5 in January 2016.